Saṁyutta Nikāya 12.55

 “Upādāniyesu, bhikkhave, dhammesu assādānupassino viharato taṇhā pavaḍḍhati.

-“There are things that are prone to being grasped.
+“There are things that fuel grasping.
 When you concentrate on the gratification provided by these things, your craving grows.

 Taṇhāpaccayā upādānaṁ;